Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 Russian salad (Olivje salad), a must-have at all Russian parties.

-Refueling: 1 tbsp. l olive oil, 1 cup mayonnaise, 1 cup sour cream, 1/4 tsp. salt, the same amount of ground pepper.
+Dressing: 1 tbsp. l olive oil, 1 cup mayonnaise, 1 cup sour cream, 1/4 tsp. salt, the same amount of ground pepper.

-2. Remove the bow.
+2. Remove the onion.

 6. Prepare the dressing in a small salad bowl.
 Mix everything, add dressing and sweet peas to the salad bowl.